 - &p Print the page number

 If you leave the Header or Footer text box empty, no header or footer will print.
 You can also insert words into the Header and Footer text box and they will print in their appropriate position.
-All header and footer setting must be entered manually each time you want to print a document.
+All header and footer settings must be entered manually each time you want to print a document.
 These settings cannot be saved.

-7) To make the text align to the right side, right click inside the Notepad and select Right to left reading order.
+7) To make the text align to the right side, right-click inside the Notepad and select Right to left reading order.